idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 At this point, you have a local version of the blank site that is up on pantheon.
 Begin setting up themes/modules/etc as needed.

+#### Standard, via the IAL:
+Copy the snippet provided by [Create new site on pantheon, and spin up locally](https://bitbucket.org/snippets/idfivellc/jLReGG/create-new-site-on-pantheon-and-spin-up), change line 45 to your desired usename/email/pass, and run that bash script anytime you wish to start a site.
+Adds all above lando/terminus commands into one file, that asks for machine name, and human name, then runs all above scripts automatically for you.

 #### Composer based, manually:
 Follow the steps outlined for [composer based, non CI](https://pantheon.io/docs/guides/drupal-8-composer-no-ci) site setup.
 Or alternatively, [convert an existing site](https://pantheon.io/docs/guides/composer-convert) to a composer based build.

-#### Composer based, via the IAL:
-Copy the snippet provided by [Create new site on pantheon, and spin up locally](https://bitbucket.org/snippets/idfivellc/jLReGG/create-new-site-on-pantheon-and-spin-up), change line 45 to your desired usename/email/pass, and run that bash script anytime you wish to start a site.
-Adds all above lando/terminus commands into one file, that asks for machine name, and human name, then runs all above scripts automatically for you.

 ### Acquia
 For acquia based sites, we utilize [Acquia Dev Desktop](https://www.acquia.com/drupal/acquia-dev-desktop) for local development, and to help keep sites in sync between local/remote/etc. Since acquia based sites are normally created, and controlled by our clients, it is best to look at project specific documentation for any acquia based site.
 For acquia in particular, "spinning up a new site" often means adding a site to a multisite setup.